Legend of the Bat

-Legend of the Bat, also known as Bat Island Adventure or Clans of Intrigue 2, is a 1978 Hong Kong wuxia film adapted from Bianfu Chuanqi of Gu Long's Chu Liuxiang novel series.
-The film was directed and written by Chor Yuen, produced by the Shaw Brothers Studio, and starred Ti Lung as the lead character.
+Legend of the Bat, also known as Bat Island Adventure or Clans of Intrigue 2, is a 1978 Hong Kong wuxia film adapted from the novel Bianfu Chuanqi of the Chu Liuxiang Series by Gu Long.
+The film was directed and written by Chor Yuen, produced by the Shaw Brothers Studio, and starred Ti Lung as Chu Liuxiang.
 It was preceded by Clans of Intrigue (1977) and followed by Perils of the Sentimental Swordsman (1982).

-Plot
+Synopsis

 Chu Liuxiang and Zhongyuan Yidianhong pass by a shipwreck and meet Master Kumei.
-They also discover that a group of highly skilled pugilists have been murdered at a gathering in Siming Mountain Manor.
+They also discover that a group of highly-skilled martial artists have been murdered at a gathering in Siming Mountain Manor.
 The only survivor is a man called Yuan Suifeng, who has become insane after being severely injured.
-They hear of Bat Island, a mysterious place where anyone can buy anything he desires, as long as he has money.
+They hear of Bat Island, a mysterious place where anyone can buy anything they desire as long as they have money.
 Chu and his friends travel to the island to seek answers.
-However, they are not the only ones going there: Li Yuhan and his wife, Liu Wuming, are there in search of an extraordinary drug; Jin Lingzhi is there to find her father; a group of imperial guards are there to arrest the Bat Prince.
+However, they are not the only ones going there: Li Yuhan and his wife, Liu Wuming, are there in search of an extraordinary drug; Jin Lingzhi is there to find her father; a group of imperial guards are there to arrest the island's master.